 \subsection{Contribution and Outline of the Paper}

 Let $a>0$ be a constant.
-Fix $m\in\{1,2\}.$ Assume that $n$ mobile sensors with identical sensing range are placed independently at random in the with the uniform distribution on the unit $m$-dimensional cube $[0,1]^m.$
+Assume that $n$ mobile sensors with identical sensing radius $r_1$ and square sensing radius $r_2$ are placed independently at random with the uniform distribution on the unit interval and on the unit square.

-In this paper we give \textit{the complete picture} of \textbf{the threshold phenomena} for \textit{coverage} simultaneously with \textit{interference} problem in one dimension, as well as in two dimension (see Definition \ref{def:anna}).
-The $a-$total movement (the energy consumption) is used to measure the movement cost (see Definition \ref{def:atotalasam}) while Euclidean distance is used for the interference distance and the sensing are of a sensor in two dimension is a square (see Definition \ref{def:square}).
-Let us also recall that in two dimensions the sensors can move \textit{directly to the final locations with a shortened distance} not only vertical and horizontal fashion.
+In this paper we give \textit{the picture} of \textbf{the threshold phenomena} for the \textit{coverage} \& \textit{interference} requirement in one dimension, as well as in two dimension (see Definition \ref{def:anna}).
+The $a$-total displacement (the energy consumption) is used to measure the movement cost (see Definition \ref{def:atotalasam}) while Euclidean distance is used for the interference distance and the sensing area of a sensor in two dimension is a square (see Definition \ref{def:square}).
+Let us also recall that in two dimension the sensors can move \textit{directly to the final locations via the shortest route} not only in vertical and horizontal fashion.

-Let $\epsilon, \delta>0$ be \textit{arbitrary small constants} independent on the number of sensors $n.$
+Let $\epsilon>0$, $1>\delta>0$ be \textit{arbitrary small constants} independent on the number of sensors $n.$

 Table $1$ summarizes our main contribution in one dimension.